multidots/multicollab/readme.txt

 == Changelog ==

 = 1.3.3 - 02.06.2021 =
 * [New Feature] — Generate a link to a particular comment and share it with other team members.
 * [New Feature] — Team members can see recently edited time on the comments and activity center.
-* [New Feature] — Restricted multiple comments on the same word.
+* [New Feature] — Team member can not add multiple comments on the same selected text.
 * [Enhancement] — If there is no comment on Page/Post, then Gutenberg editor will be center aligned.
-* [Bug Fix] – This <a href ="https://github.com/multidots/gutenberg_commenting/issues/6" target="_blank">Github issue #6</a>  is fixed.
+* [Bug Fix] – This <a href ="https://github.com/multidots/gutenberg_commenting/issues/6" target="_blank">Github issue #6</a>  related to Gutenberg Comments Panel always visible is fixed.
 * [Bug Fix] — Copy & Paste issue with @mention in a comment is fixed.
-* [Bug Fix] — Issue related to "Link to a comment box from activity center" on a tablet device is fixed.
+* [Bug Fix] — Redirect to comment from activity center issue fixed in a tablet device.
 * [Bug Fix] — Fixed issues related to comment formatting.
 * [Bug Fix] — Old Comments not showing up on some Pages issue fixed.
-* [Bug Fix] — Issue related to Deleted comments visibility in the activity center is fixed.
+* [Bug Fix] — Deleted comment is visible in the activity center issue fixed.
 * [Bug Fix] — Compatible with WordPress 5.7.x.
 * [Bug Fix] — Other minor fixes.